Nic Harcourt

-Nic Harcourt (born September 23, 1957) is an English-born American radio and television presenter, producer, and journalist best known as the former Music Director and on-air presenter for the Santa Monica, California-based radio station KCRW.
+Nic Harcourt (born September 23, 1957) is an English-born American radio and television presenter, producer and journalist best known as the former music director and on-air presenter for the Santa Monica, California-based radio station KCRW.
 Harcourt hosts the weekday More Music in the Morning with Nic and Jet and Nic at Six at KCSN in Northridge, California.

 Life and career

-Born in Birmingham, England, Harcourt lived in Lichfield, England and Brisbane Australia before coming to the United States.
-Before joining KCRW, Harcourt worked for eight years (1990-1998) as a news director and later morning drive show host, music director and program director at radio station WDST in Woodstock, New York, which he described as "an innovative commercial station ... renowned as a bastion of new music, always being ahead of the curve".
+Born in Birmingham, England, Harcourt lived in Lichfield, England, and Brisbane, Australia, before moving to the United States.
+Before joining KCRW, Harcourt worked for eight years (1990–1998) as a news director and later morning drive show host, music director and program director at radio station WDST in Woodstock, New York, which he described as "an innovative commercial station ... renowned as a bastion of new music, always being ahead of the curve".
 Leaving WDST after it changed owners in 1998, he joined KCRW to host and edit the daily radio show Morning Becomes Eclectic.
 He later wrote, "my new job was a very different proposition from the controlled playlist of commercial radio.
 All of a sudden I found myself with the greatest job in radio where I was allowed to play anything I like and go as deep into an album as I wanted to."

 The shows, broadcast live in Los Angeles, often featured live performances by artists both popular and obscure.
 They included Dido and Travis who have credited Harcourt for recognizing them early in their career.
-Harcourt was also credited with helping to launch Coldplay's career as well as those of Norah Jones, Sigur Ros, David Gray, Adele, Arctic Monkeys, and Metric.
+Harcourt was also credited with helping to launch Coldplay's career as well as those of Norah Jones, Sigur Ros, David Gray, Adele, Arctic Monkeys and Metric.

 A weekly version of the show called Sounds Eclectic, launched in 2000, was broadcast on several other stations in cooperation with PRI.

 On November 10, 2008, Harcourt announced that he would be leaving his role with Morning Becomes Eclectic and resigning as music director for KCRW as of November 30, 2008, while taking on a new show on Sundays.
 KCRW management selected Jason Bentley to replace Harcourt on both Morning Becomes Eclectic and as music director.